Tristan-Boudra/Kathekon/README.md

 https://www.projet-kathekon.com/

-Website made with Wordpress and the Oxigen plug-in.
+Website made with Wordpress and the Oxygen plug-in.

-This site was created during an internship within the company Web At Heart
+This site was created during an internship within the company Web At Heart.